Sporotrichosis

 • Disseminated cutaneous form

-• Extracutaneous disseminated form.
+• Extracutaneous disseminated form

-• Especially in the tropics and subtropics.
+• Current especially in the tropics and subtropics

-• Mexico: most common, deep fungal infection.
+• Mexico: most common, deep fungal infection

-• The infection is mainly observed in the rural population.
+• The infection is mainly observed in the rural population

-• Pathogen: The dimorphic fungus Sporotrix schenckii (Sporotrichon schenckii).
+• Pathogen: The dimorphic fungus Sporotrix schenckii (Sporotrichon schenckii)

-• Incubation period: days months.
+• Incubation period: days-months

 • Myco. smear

-• Bakt. smear (e.g. of a secondary impetigation)
+• Bact. smear (e.g. secondary impetigisation)

-• Hands and feet are particularly affected.
+• Mostly hands and feet are affected

-• Rarely: Face and trunk.
+• Rarely: Geischt and torso

-• Recurrences are not uncommon.
+• Recurrences are not rare

-• No immunity.
+• No immunity

-• Rarely spontaneous healings.
+• Rare spontaneous healings

 1. Galhardo MC, De Oliveira RM, Valle AC, et al. Molecular epidemiology and antifungal susceptibility patterns of Sporothrix schenckii isolates from a cat-transmitted epidemic of sporotrichosis in Rio de Janeiro, Brazil.
 Med Mycol 2008;46:141-51.